Trade/other name(s): Vantas

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

-- If you have any medical conditions such as kidney disease, liver disease (including hepatitis), congestive heart failure, gout, or infections.
+- If you have any medical conditions such as kidney disease, liver disease (including hepatitis), gout, or infections.
 These conditions may require that your medicine dose, regimen, or timing be changed.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
 This drug may cause birth defects if taken at the time of conception or during pregnancy.
-It is important to check with your doctor about what kinds of birth control can be used with this medicine.
+(See “Precautions” section.)

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.

 Interactions with other drugs